 Open apps with the remote – You can also set the S-Pen to open an app with a long press of the remote button.
 Unlike the actual remote function, you can open any app you want with this setting, but only one at a time.
 The stock Samsung camera app is the default.

 Controls aren’t restricted to just one app – Every app that can use the remote control functionality works.
 You can switch from the camera app to PowerPoint and then over to Chrome without any hiccups.
 All apps compatible with S-Pen will work unless you turn it off.

 Remote Master Controls – The S-Pen has master controls for cameras and music playback.
 These should work in all apps with a camera function or music playback functionality.
-Even though it doesn’t have official support, a click to take a picture works in Snapchat.
 Music playback remote control worked in all of the music and podcast apps I tried (Samsung Music, Pulsar, Google Play Music, YouTube, and even Pocket Casts).
 You can turn these off, but you can’t configure them very much.

 The S-Pen has stayed relevant over more than half a decade of smartphone innovation.
 People love it now as much as they did back then.
 It can do a bunch of neat stuff and we can’t wait to see what Samsung has in store for this neat little stylus.

 If we missed any great features, tell us about them in the comments!